kilabit.info

 First, read-write operation will be increased and not affect each other.
 A write to log on OS level does not have effect on read operation on application level.

-Second, in case one of OS disk is corrupt, we will only need to recreate new OS, reinstall the packages, reapply the last good configuration, and reattach the application disk.
-In case on application disk corrupt, we will only need to create new disk and deploy new application.
+Second, in case the OS disk is corrupt, we will only need to recreate new OS, reinstall the packages, reapply the last good configuration, and reattach the application disk.
+In case the application disk corrupt, we will only need to create new disk and deploy new application.
 But if your OS and application is on the same disk, you need to create OS and redeploy your application.

 By having a snapshot, we have a stable packages and configuration that ready to use, either as quick fix in case of disk corrupt (like in previous case) or if we want to horizontally scale the application.